Profession Calculators

 Accuracy and Disclaimer

-Staffing ratios are industry guidelines based on 2026 catering and event staffing standards.
-Actual needs vary based on venue layout, service complexity, menu difficulty, and client expectations.
-Always discuss staffing with your catering team and adjust based on event-specific factors.
+Staffing ratios are based on 2026 catering industry guidelines from professional event staffing organizations.
+Actual staffing needs vary by venue layout, service complexity, menu requirements, and client expectations.
+Always review staffing plans with your experienced catering team and adjust based on event-specific factors including guest demographics, venue constraints, and service standards.